 Nutritionists recommend us to favor the fish protein instead of meat and Portugal is an extraordinary country in terms of the variety of seafood that can be found in the market.
 However, often, the hardest part is to make the family, especially the younger ones, to be enthusiastic about the meal when fish is on the menu (I know how it is, I have a daughter at home like this).
 This recipe is therefore a good suggestion for those fish meals we don’t want to look like fish.
 It is good for those who have kids (the word meatball is magical) but the grownups will also appreciate: it has a different presentation and the creamy saffron sauce is delicious. —Paula

 - Serves 6 to 8

 - For the fish meatballs (makes about 30)

 fleshed poached fish, no skin and no bones (choose a firm white fish; I used hake)

+- Start by preparing the fish meatballs.
+In a bowl, mix the bread crumbs and milk, leave to soak for a few minutes and then squeeze to drain the excess liquid.
 In a food processor, chop the onion, garlic, bread and fish.
 Transfer to a large bowl, add the other ingredients and mix to combine.
 Make small balls and roll in flour to coat.
 Refrigerate for about 20 minutes.